 Negative life events can sometimes act as triggers for suicidal thoughts or behaviour

-Some examples of negative life events that have been linked to suicidal thoughts include:
+Some examples of negative life events that may be linked to suicidal thoughts include:

 - Any form of abuse (emotional, physical or sexual; past or present)